Waste reduction and recycling

 • Figures for FY20 have been adjusted to account for 35 days of closure due to the Covid-19 pandemic – this adjustment allows us to reasonably set FY20 as a baseline year for our targets, ensuring we reflect a typical operating year.

 • Due to the timing of when Center Parcs Longford Forest (in Ireland) opened, and the closures due to the Covid-19 pandemic, FY24 was the first full year of figures for our Ireland operation.
-With this in mind, we have not yet set targets for our Ireland operation and so our waste reduction target solely applies to our UK operations at this time.
-We are committed to making real reductions to the amount of waste we generate and we hope to be able to set targets for our Ireland operation soon.
+With this in mind, we’ve not yet set targets for our Ireland operation and so our waste reduction target solely applies to our UK operations at this time.
+We’re committed to making real reductions to the amount of waste we generate and we hope to be able to set targets for our Ireland operation soon.

 UK